tusharmath/ts-codemod/README.md

 ## Custom transformation

-A custom transformation can be implemented via extending the `Transformation` class.
+A custom transformation (`my-custom-transformation.ts`) can be implemented via extending the `Transformation` class.

 ```ts
 import * as ts from 'typescript'